jbcodeforce/aws-messaging-samples/docs/activemq.md

 ??? info "Network mapping"
     On AWS, each of those failover URL are in fact mapped to IP@ of a ENI.
 Each broker node has two [ENIs connected](https://docs.aws.amazon.com/amazon-mq/latest/developer-guide/connecting-to-amazon-mq.html) to two different networks.
 The `b-9f...-1` is mapped to 10.42.1.29 for example on subnet 1, while `b-9f...-2` is 10.42.0.92 to subnet 0.

-When the active broker reboot, the client applications may report issue but reconnect to the backup broker.
+When the active broker reboots, the client applications may report issue but reconnect to the backup broker.
 Below is an example of logs:

 ```sh
 Transport: ssl://b-d....-2.mq.us-west-2.amazonaws.com/10.42.0.113:61617] WARN org.apache.activemq.transport.failover.FailoverTransport - Transport (ssl://b-d...-2.mq.us-west-2.amazonaws.com:61617) failed , attempting to automatically reconnect: {}